Greedion/Greedion/README.md

 - 👀 I’m interested in microservices.
 - 🌱 I’m currently learning Spring Cloud.
-- 📫 You can contact me via email: adrian43graf@gmail.com
+- 📫 You can contact me via email: adrian43graf@gmail.com, or <a href="https://www.linkedin.com/in/adrian-russu-2ba2261a0/" target="_blank"> My Linkeding Profile </a>

 <h3 align="left">Languages and Tools:</h3>